ZXBYNXK/Grads/README.md

         </code>
         // Ctrl + s (Save)
         // Ctrl + x (Exit)
+        // . ../bash/set_enviroment_development.sh
-        // . ../bash/set_enviroment_development.sh (The '.' states the current directory you are in & the path to the bash script you want to execute)
+        // The '.' states the current directory you are in & the path to the bash script you want to execute
         // Should see message from the script that it is set to a specific enviroment.

     [+] Now assign the enviroment variables value using 'process.env'
-        // See #8 in server.js
+        // See #8 in <a href="https://github.com/DariusRain/Grads/blob/master/grads/server.js">server.js </a>

 </pre>
 &nbsp;